DanielSaccardo/Docker-compose-services/nextcloud/README.md

         - opcache.revalidate_freq change it to 1

 - If you are NOT using reverse proxy:
-    - Forward port 8888/tcp to allow remote access
+    - Forward port 8888/tcp to allow remote access (on both router and machine)

         ```sh
         sudo ufw allow 8888/tcp